elvisimprsntr/meshtastic-remote-access/README.md

 Sadly, MeshCore currently does not have a TCP/IP stack, which is a prerequisite to add CarPlay or Android Auto, or remote access.

-NOTE: I have been unable to get Siri to dictate messages using third party CarPlay screens, such as the CarPodGo T3 Pro, since it uses the OEM voice recognition instead of Siri
+NOTE: I have been unable to get Siri to dictate messages using third party CarPlay screens, such as the CarpodGo T3 Pro, since it uses the OEM voice recognition instead of Siri

 ![carplay](CarPlay.jpeg)